-For all elimination rounds prior to the final match, Floor Judges can assume this duty.
-The Head Judge must actively judge the final match.
+For all elimination rounds prior to the final round, Floor Judges can assume this duty.
+The Head Judge must actively judge the final round.

-During the top 2 of any Official Event each player should be assigned an active judge.
+During the top 2 of any Official Convention, Badge, or Destination Event roundup each player should be assigned an active judge.
 It is the responsibility of any participant to report any rules violation they witness to the Head Judge immediately.
 The Head Judge will then investigate and arbitrate as needed.